Lisa Peterson

 I began to look at sessions that contained a random sampling of our top searched terms.

-I created different interaction models to discuss feasabity with the rest of the team.
+I created different rough sketches to discuss feasibility with the rest of the team.

 Launch